Joe-Collins-1986/Hangman/README.md

    - [CSS validator results](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fjoe-collins-1986.github.io%2FHangman%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

    <details>
-      <summary style="font-weight:bold">CSS Issue Resolution</summary>
+      <summary style="font-weight:bold">CSS Issue Resolutions</summary>

    ### Warnings & Errors
-   Following the CSS validation the following warnings and erros were identified and addressed.
+   Following the CSS validation, the following warnings and errors were identified and addressed.

    ![HTML Warnings](assets/readme-assets/Bugs/css/css-errors.png)

    ---

    **Points 1 - 2:**
-   Removed unnessesary semi-colon.
+   Removed unnecessary semi-colon.

    ---

-   **Warining Provided:** 'Imported style sheets are not checked in direct input and file upload modes'.
+   **Warning Provided:** 'Imported style sheets are not checked in direct input and file upload modes'.

    **Stack Overflow Response to Warning:** You're just trying to validate your CSS file using the W3C validator, and it's letting you know that it's not going to validate the imported style sheet (Google's).
 It's not an error, just some information for you.